Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Time-reversal-symmetric non-Hermitian spectra and the toric code ground states

-\emph{Toric code ground state.}---A prominent application of topology is the protection of the ground states in Kitaev's toric code~\cite{Kitaev2003}.
+A prominent application of topology is the protection of the ground states in Kitaev's toric code~\cite{Kitaev2003}.
 These states implement two logical qubits within a square lattice that is defined on a toroidal surface and has physical qubit degrees of freedom on its links.
 The key idea of this encoding is the definition of a Hamiltonian in terms of overlapping but commuting local operators.
 Due to the overlap, such a model and its states are highly non-trivial.
 The states can be fully determined nevertheless because all local operators commute.
 For the conventional toric code, this can be achieved by defining the star and plaquette operators,

 where the $\sigma_i^\alpha$ with $\alpha\in\{x,y,z\}$ are Pauli operators acting on the physical qubits.
-Here products run over the links coming together at a lattice site $s$, or over the boundary links of a plaquette $p$; cf. Fig.~\hyperref[fig:sketches]{2(a)}.
-In these terms, the toric code is governed by the Hamiltonian
+Here products run over the links coming together at a lattice site $s$, or over the boundary links of a plaquette $p$; cf. Figs.~\hyperref[fig:toric_code]{5(a)}.